 Students are asked to not come to class if they have symptoms and reason to believe they have COVID-19 and reach out to their instructors for accommodations so that they can continue their coursework.
 If students have any questions about COVID-19 guidance or protocols, including regarding symptoms and testing, they can call 888-353-1294.

-Employees experiencing symptoms should not come to work and contact their supervisor to make accommodations.
+Employees experiencing symptoms need to stay home and contact their supervisor to make accommodations.

 For more information on what to do if you are ill, test positive or are exposed to COVID-19, visit the COVID-19 guidance page.